tongmeihan1995/MLL-chinese-event-detection/README.md

 Chinese Event Detection Using Lattice LSTM based Multi-task Learning (MLL)
 ====

-Models and results can be found at our KSEM 202O paper [Chinese ](https://arxiv.org/pdf/1805.02023.pdf).
-It achieves 67% F1-value on MSRA dataset.
+Models and results can be found at our KSEM 2020 paper Improving Low-Resource Chinese Event Detection with Multi-task Learning.
-Details will be updated soon.

 Requirement:
 ======